Founders raise bid to take American Greetings private

 The deal, which values the company at about $553.7 million, based on 31.6 million shares outstanding, represents a premium of 13 percent to the stock's Thursday close of $15.48.

-In a letter to the company's board, Weiss said the group, which held about 80 percent of American Greetings' Class B shares as of January 17, has secured over $700 million of bank financing for the proposed deal. (r.reuters.com/tut35t)
+In a letter to the company's board, Weiss said the group, which held about 80 percent of American Greetings' Class B shares as of Jan.
+17, has secured over $700 million of bank financing for the proposed deal. ()

 Weiss also said the group does not intend to further increase the offer price.